ska-telescope/ska-react-webapp-skeleton/README.md

 ESLint is integrated into the Ultimate versions of all JetBrains IDEs

 Prettier can be installed through a [plugin](https://plugins.jetbrains.com/plugin/10456-prettier).
 Follow the steps [here](https://www.jetbrains.com/help/idea/prettier.html) to configure it.

-## Documentation

-The documentation generator for this project is derived from SKA's [SKA Developer Portal repository](http://developer.skatelescope.org/en/latest/projects/document_project.html)

-### Writing

-The documentation can be edited under `./docs/src`.
-They're written in reStructured text (.rst).

-### Building

-In order to build the documentation for this specific project, execute the following under ./docs:

-    > make html

-or

-    > docker run --rm -d -v $(pwd):/tmp -w /tmp netresearch/sphinx-buildbox sh -c "make html"

-The latter requires Docker to be installed on your system but not Python, Sphinx, and other dependencies.

-The documentation can then be consulted by opening the file `./docs/build/html/index.html`